mmai/arbre-integral/www/wp-content/plugins/coming-soon-page/readme.txt

 Installing the WordPress **Coming Soon and Maintenance mode** plugin

 1. Log in to your website administration panel.
-2. Go to Plugins page Add New > Upload Plugin .
+2. Go to Plugins page and click on Add New button, then click on Upload Plugin button.
 3. Click "Choose file" then select the [WordPress Coming Soon](https://wordpress.org/plugins/coming-soon-page/) and Maintenance mode plugin zip file.
 4. Then Install and activate our WordPress Maintenance mode plugin.
 5. From the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin